-BOC Gases stepped in to play major role.
+BOC Gases had undertaken to play a major role.
 Due to the type of steel we were using, they had to develop a special welding procedure, which was duly tested and certified by The Welding Institute in Cambridge.
 Three of BOC's developmental welding specialists were assigned to the spaceframe fabrication programme.
 Left to right are Craig Rollinson, Steve Moynihan and Chris Birch.

 Fabricating aluminium structures

 A row of four aluminium hoops add strength and rigidity to the main-hull spaceframe.
-The Radshape company of Aston, Birmingham, has been manufacturing them to our design.
-We've got one more to do.
+Our longstanding sponsor Radshape has been manufacturing them to our design.
+There's one more to do.